metalsmith/in-place/README.md

 - [pattern](#pattern): optional.
 Only files that match this pattern will be processed.
 Accepts a string or an array of strings.
 The default is `**`.
 - [engineOptions](#engineoptions): optional.
 Use this to pass options to the jstransformer that's rendering your files.
 The default is `{}`.
-- [suppressNoFilesError](#suppressnofileserror): optional.
-The no-files-to-process error will be suppressed.
-The default is `false`.
 - [setFilename](#setfilename): optional.
 Some templating engines, like [pug](https://github.com/pugjs/pug), need a `filename` property to be present in the options to be able to process relative includes, extends, etc. Setting this option to `true` will add the current filename to the options passed to each jstransformer.
 The default is `false`.

 ### `pattern`